 Check the impact on your property

-To find out if your property is impacted by the new laws, you can request free vegetation maps and property reports.
+To find out if your property is impacted by the vegetation management laws, you can request free vegetation maps and property reports.
 The maps identify regional ecosystems, regulated vegetation including high-value regrowth, wetlands, watercourses, drainage features and essential habitat.

 Property maps of assessable vegetation (PMAVs)

-If you have a certified PMAV, it is not affected by the new laws.
+If you have a certified PMAV, it is not affected by the laws introduced in 2018.
 However, you will have the option of converting vegetation mapped as Category X to Category A if you wish.

 Find out more about how to apply for a PMAV.